CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

     });
 {% endhighlight %}

 The JS alert box tells us the number of layers by returning `layers.length`.
-As mentioned before, `layers[0]` is the base map. `layers[1]` contains all the data sublayers of a visualization in CartoDB's Editor.
+As mentioned before, `layers` is an array where `layers[0]` is the base map, and `layers[1]` contains all the data sublayers of a visualization created in the CartoDB Editor.

+Grab the [template]({{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-2/CartoDB-js-lesson2-template.html), copy and paste the code for createVis, and save your file as `lesson-2-ondone.html`.
+If you prefer JS Fiddle, check out the demo [here](#jsfiddle_demo).

+*Tip:* Don't forget that the code blocks we're working with should be within the following construct so your map will once your window has loaded.

+{% highlight javascript %}
+window.onload = function() {
+    ...
+}
+{% endhighlight %}

 As you should see, the alert box tells you that there are two layers to that visualization.
+Compare yours to a [complete one]({{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-2/CartoDB-js-lesson2-ondone.html).

 createLayer has callback objects `layer` and `err`.
 It can be called like this: